 Genre: Avant-Garde Classical

-Alberto Ginastera (the “Argentine Bartok”) was no doubt a huge inspiration upon prog-rock keyboardist Keith Emerson.
-There’s even a cover version of Ginastera’s first piano concerto on ELP’s 1973 LP, Brain Salad Surgery.
-My advice to any lover of music would be to ignore the pretentious rockers and go straight to the source — Ginastera was one of South American music’s premier exports.
-His solo repertoire for piano and organ should have him dubbed the “Argentine Bach.”
+Alberto Ginastera (the “Argentine Bartók”) was no doubt a huge inspiration upon prog-rock keyboardist Keith Emerson.
+There’s even a cover version of a Ginastera piano concerto on ELP’s 1973 LP, Brain Salad Surgery.
+My advice to any lover of music would be to ignore the pretentious art-rockers and go straight to the source — Ginastera was one of South American music’s premier exports.

 Artist: Sergei Prokofiev

 As far as final masterpieces go, Prokofiev’s concerto for cello and orchestra (along with his Symphony No. 7) is a proper swansong.
-It wasn’t until early in the second movement that I became fully enveloped by the piece, but I soon understood that this was once again classic Prokofiev — one of the most consistent classical composers of all time.
+It wasn’t until early in the second movement that I became fully enveloped by the piece, but it quickly put me under its spell after that.
+Late-period Prokofiev never disappoints.

 Artist: Karlheinz Stockhausen